aclement/spring-boot-graal-feature/README.md

 [clr:36189]      [total]:  71,211.78 ms
 ```

-The demo project is a webflux based app using annotation based configuration for the controllers:
+The samples/demo project is a webflux based app using annotation based configuration for the controllers:
 ```
 cd samples/demo
 ./compile.sh